-Our data indicates that Ascension is the most active UK impact fund to date, having announced 220 equity deals with high-growth UK companies since 2012.
-They are followed closely by Triple Point Ventures, with 62, while Fair by Design has made 49 investments through its impact fund.
+Our data indicates that Ascension is the most active UK impact fund to date, having announced 222 equity deals with high-growth UK companies since 2012.
+They are followed by Omidyar Network with 74 equity deals to date, and Green Angel Syndicate with 50 investments.

 In our previous summary, Nesta Impact Investments were at the top of our list, having raised a total of £237m with high-growth UK companies since 2011.

 Ascension is an early-stage venture capital firm that backs promising tech and impact entrepreneurs.
 They were voted Seed VC of the Year in 2022 and have been the most active investor in London over the past decade.
 The fund typically invests between £500k to £5m, largely focusing on software-as-a-service (SaaS) companies, such as blockchain technology company Blokur and CGI and VFX developers Gendo AI.

 To date, they have participated in 222 fundraisings, totalling £298m.

 Omidyar Network invests globally—including in the UK.
 This is a philanthropic investment firm, the fund given support market-based approaches with the potential for large-scale, catalytic impact.
 Its average investment is £12.9m, and over 74 fundraisings they’ve invested the most money over any other fund—£811m.